VAN VLECK EARLY CAREER TEACHING EXCELLENCE AWARDS

 - Awards will be announced by November 1.

-- All funds must be expended and all course releases must be taken before the end of the subsequent fall semester.
+- All funds must be expended and all course releases must be taken before December 15 of the subsequent fall semester.

 Questions?
 Contact Lev Gasparov

 - Frank Smith and Dave Waddell, Biology, “Elucidating the Function of Fushi Tarazu during Tardigrade Development” (Document will return once certified)